oils-for-unix/oils/doc/osh-help.md

                 epoch.
 It can also be -1 (current time, also the default value if there is no argument) or -2 (shell startup time).

+#### getopts

+    getopts SPEC VAR ARG*

+Parses the options passed to the script.
+The character corresponding to the detected option is stored in VAR.
+By default, it parses the options passed to the shell ($1, $2...) unless an alternative options string ARG is passed.

+Spec:

+    SPEC contains the characters to be parsed as options.
+Eg, the string "abc" will parse the options -a, -b and -c.
+If the options needs an additional argument, a colon must be added after the character.
+Eg, the string "ab:c" will parse arguments for -a, -b arg, and -c.

+    Arguments must be separated from options with spaces. ":" and "?" can't be used as options.

+How to use:

+    getopts returns success if an option is found, and fails if the end of options or an error is found.
+Every time it is run, it stores the character corresponding to the detected option in VAR, and also places the index of the next option in the variable `$OPTIND` (which is initialized to 1 every time a shell starts).
+If an option requires an argument, the argument is placed in the variable `$OPTARG`.
+This design is expected to be used in a loop with a case statement, like this:

+    while getopts "ab:c" options; do
+        case $options in
+            a)
+                echo "-a option passed"
+                ;;
+            b)
+                echo "-b option passed with $OPTARG argument" ;;
+            c)
+                echo "-c option passed"
+                ;;
+            *)
+                echo "Option $OPTARG: Unknown or argument missing" ;;
+        esac
+    done

+    When an invalid option is found or a required argument is not found, VAR is set to '?' and `$OPTARG` is unset.

 <h4 id="kill">kill</h4>

 TODO